 The article discusses a simple overload cut off circuit for safeguarding heavy mains operated machines such as a lathe machine.
 The idea was requested by Mr. Howard Dean.

-May I firstly say I have very little knowledge of electronics although I could follow a simple diagram.
+May I first say I have very little knowledge of electronics although I could follow a simple diagram.

 I operate a small Chinese lathe for hobby machining (making model steam engines) but occasionally the system is overloaded and a 3 amp fuse blows, I appreciate this fuse is there to protect the motor.